About PowerToFail

 Every plan in our archive shows rate history charted across the standard 500, 1,000, and 2,000 kWh usage tiers, along with term length, cancellation fees, and provider.
 Plans flagged as conditional-rate are labeled and explained — you can see exactly which condition triggers the advertised rate, what the rate is at normal usage levels, and how long the plan has been listed.
 The archive goes back to April 8, 2026 — this site is new, and the database grows every day.
 Providers cannot edit or remove their historical listings.

-Gimmick plans aren't technically illegal.
-They're structured so that the advertised rate — the one that gets them ranked favorably on PowerToChoose — only applies under conditions most customers will never meet.
-Common types:
+Conditional-rate plans are structured so that the advertised headline rate — the one that gets them ranked favorably on PowerToChoose — only applies under specific conditions most customers will never consistently meet.
+These structures are fully legal and fully disclosed in the provider's Electricity Facts Label, but the headline number may not reflect what you'll actually pay.
+Common structures:

 Limitations